JIC-CSB/kilombo/doc/manual.md

     #endif

 `(void(*)(void))` here is a typecast to avoid compiler warnings about the function type.
 The functions need to be defined with return types as specified in the table above.
 For an example of the botinfo callback, see `examples/orbit/orbit.c`.
+For an example of the json state saving callback, see `examples/gradient/gradient.c`.

 # Controls